e-schultz/ngcourse-next/handout/02-toolchain/07_Getting_the_Code.md

   cd ngcourse-next
 ```

-Now, switch to the branch that we'll be using for today's course:
+Now, create, and switch to the branch that we'll be using for today's course:

 ```bash
   git branch --track YYYY-DD-MM origin/YYYY-DD-MM